kikito/luv.js/README.md

 ======
 A javascript/coffeescript html5 game library heavily inspired by [LÖVE](http://love2d.org).

+## Deprecated and unmaintained
+This project is deprecated and unmaintained.
+It was created as an experiment to learn javascript, and it succeed on that regard.
+It has not been kept up to date with modern browsers.

 ## Examples

 * Please visit the [Luv.js testing page](http://kikito.github.com/luv.js/examples/) for examples.